 Cell-Defining SSB: an SSB with an RMSI associated.

 Child node: IAB-DU's and IAB-donor-DU's next hop neighbour node; the child node is also an IAB-node.

+Child UE: A U2N Remote UE or a U2N Relay UE in downstream direction from any other U2N Relay UE for serving the U2N Remote UE in U2N Relay communication.

 Conditional Handover (CHO): a handover procedure that is executed only when execution condition(s) are met.